Hydrat-Agency/laravel-2fa/README.md

 ## Introduction

-This package allows you to enable two-factor authentication in your Laravel applications.
-It stores tokens locally and notify users about their token using mail, SMS or any custom channel.
-Supports conditionnal two-factor check using known devices, IP addresses or IP locations.
+This package allow you to enable two-factor authentication in your Laravel applications very easily, without the need to add middleware or any modification to your routes.
+It stores tokens in your database in a distinct table, so you don't need to alter your `users` table.
+Notify users about their token via mail, SMS or any custom channel.

+Includes native conditionnal check to trigger or not 2FA : you may skip the check when the user is using a known browser, IP address, IP Geo location, or any [custom rule](#configuration-custom-policies).

-This package is inspired by the [srmklive/laravel-twofactor-authentication](https://github.com/srmklive/laravel-twofactor-authentication) package.
+This package was inspired by the [srmklive/laravel-twofactor-authentication](https://github.com/srmklive/laravel-twofactor-authentication) package, which supports the [Authy](https://authy.com) 2FA auth.

 <a name="installation"></a>